Gemini Tutorial

 )

-print(response.text)AI learns patterns from data to make smart predictions and decisions.
+It learns from data to find patterns and make smart decisions.

 Different Gemini Models